ome/guide-template/README.md

 When creating a new repository, this template could be used.

-The value in ``conf.py`` should be replaced by the name of your project.
+The values in ``docs/conf.py`` should be replaced by the name of your project.